RevealBi/Documentation/en/wpf/editing-dashboards.md

 }
 ```

-Changes to values in the following properties will invoke the `RVDashboad.PropertyChanged` event:
+Changes to values in the following properties will invoke the `RVDashboard.PropertyChanged` event:
 - **DateFilter** - the dashboard date filter.
 For more information read the [Filtering](filtering-dashboards.md#date-filter) topic.
 - **HasPendingChanges** - returns `true` if changes have been made to the current dashboard; otherwise `false`
 - **Title** - the title of the Dashboard that is displayed in the `RevealView`

 When dashboards are modified, the `RVDashboard.HasPendingChanges` property is updated to reflect if there are changes that have been made to the dashboard that have not yet been saved or committed.
 You may use this property to notify UI elements in your application to update their enabled/disables state based on the value of the `RVDashboard.HasPendingChanges` property.
-To do this, add an event handler to the `RVDashboad.PropertyChanged` event, and check the `e.PropertyName`.
-If the propery name is **HasPendingChanges** you can get the value from the dashboard and run logic based on your requirements.
+To do this, add an event handler to the `RVDashboard.PropertyChanged` event, and check the `e.PropertyName`.
+If the property name is **HasPendingChanges** you can get the value from the dashboard and run logic based on your requirements.

 ```cs
 private void Dashboard_PropertyChanged(object sender, System.ComponentModel.PropertyChangedEventArgs e)